raghunathanp95/poc-p2p-energy/README.md

 ## Demonstration

-The Demonstration contains a React Web UI with an API to back it which shows an overview of all the entities interacting.
+The Demonstration contains a React Web UI with an API to back it, which shows an overview of all the entities interacting.

 See [./demo/README.md](./demo/README.md) for more details.